 Microsoft Universal Foldable Keyboard

-Microsoft's keyboards aren’t very pretty, but they're always well-built, comfortable to use, and sturdy enough to take a bit of a pounding when you need to do some serious typing or number-crunching.
+Microsoft's keyboards don't have a reputation for being pretty, but they're always well-built, comfortable to use, and sturdy enough to take a bit of a pounding when you need to do some serious typing or number-crunching.

-The keyboard is covered with a tough fabric to keep it safe, along with a water-resistant coating to protect it outdoors, or cope with a spilled coffee at lunchtime.
-The keyboard can also pair with two separate devices, and allows you to switch between then whenever you want, and the rechargeable battery should last for up to three months between charges.
+The keyboard is covered with a tough fabric to keep it safe, along with a water-resistant coating to protect it from the great outdoors (or, more likely, clumsy spills).
+The keyboard can pair with two separate devices, and allows you to switch between them whenever you want, and the rechargeable battery should last for up to three months between charges.

 Griffin Wired Keyboard with Lightning Connector

 Most of these keyboards use Bluetooth to connect to your iPad, but there may be times when Bluetooth isn’t an option.
 You can’t use Bluetooth when your iPad is in Airplane mode, and quite a few government and other offices will ban the use of Bluetooth as it’s a potential security risk.
 That's when it's time to go old school.

 Griffin’s Wired Keyboard has a Lightning interface built into it, so that you plug it straight into recent iPhone or iPad model that also uses Lightning.
 It's a 1m cable, so you’ve got a bit of room to play with when setting up your keyboard and iPad.